mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 This is the point: we have to test.
 [You] have to experience by yourself.
 I cannot give you anything.
 I can give you something sweet, or bitter, something like that.
 But beyond bitterness or sweetness, you should get a taste by yourself.

 Beyond bitterness or sweetness – what is that?
-[That is] the realm of interdependent co-origination: you yourself, your life itself.
+[That is] the real meaning of interdependent co-origination: you yourself, your life itself.
 Completely beyond “you can believe your den” or “you cannot believe your den,” or [beyond] “you should stay in the den” or “you shouldn’t stay in the den.”
 You cannot say; because your life is working.

 So, please test.
 Get a taste.